Matstah/atcn_project/Scripts/README.md

 ## topo_helper.py

-Draw or show information about topology.
+Draw [DOES NOT WORK ANYMORE.
+EDGE LABELS CANNOT BE SHOWN DUE TO ADDITIONAL SWITCH sw-cpu FOR CLONING] or show information about topology.

 ### draw topo